Enrollment & Registration

 New and returning students will be notified by the Admissions Office of dates for registration.
 More information can be found in the class schedule at griff.vn/schedule and in the appropriate term's online Registration Guide, www.missouriwestern.edu/registrar/registration.

-Registered students may, at anytime prior to the first day of the term, drop any or all classes resulting in a reduced fee assessment.
-Registered students may also add or drop classes according to the add/drop schedule found in the appropriate term's online Registration Guide, www.missouriwestern.edu/registrar/registration.
-A special fee is assessed for adding or dropping classes once the term has started.
+Registered students may, at anytime prior to the first day of the term, drop any or all classes with no penalty.
+A student may also add or drop classes after the first day of the term.
+Deadlines, procedures and refund schedules can be found in the appropriate term's online Registration Guide, www.missouriwestern.edu/registrar/registration.

 Late Registration is held once classes have begun.
-The Late Registration Schedule can be found in the appropriate term's online Registration Guide, www.missouriwestern.edu/registrar/registration.
+Deadlines and procedures can be found in the appropriate term's online Registration Guide, www.missouriwestern.edu/registrar/registration.
 Degree-seeking status may only be declared on the first day of Late Registration.
-A special fee is assessed for Late Registration.

 Student Classification System